-In the first quarter of 2019, the registration of electrically chargeable passenger vehicles in the European Union (EU) and EFTA countries increased by 41% to 126,885 cars.
-The sales of battery electric cars grew by an even faster 88% to 83,676 cars.
-Norway remained the market leader for battery electric vehicles while the United Kingdom was the largest market for plug-in hybrid vehicles.
+In the full-year 2019, the registration of electrically chargeable passenger vehicles in the European Union (EU) and EFTA countries increased by 46% to 564,225 cars.
+The sales of battery-electric cars grew by an even faster 81% to 365,372 cars.
+The Netherlands surpassed Norway as the market leader for battery electric vehicles while Germany overtook the United Kingdom as the largest market for plug-in hybrid vehicles in Europe.

-During the first three months of 2019, the market for electrically chargeable vehicles in the European Union expanded by 40% to 99,174 cars.
-If EFTA is added, the expansion was an even stronger 41,2% to 126,885 cars – largely due to electric cars remaining very popular in Norway.
+During 2019, the market for electrically chargeable vehicles in the European Union expanded by 53.5% to 465,026 cars.
+If EFTA is added, the expansion was 45.4% to 564,225 cars – largely due to electric cars remaining very popular in Norway.

-The market for electrically chargeable vehicles in the EU and EFTA grew by more than 25,000 cars during the first quarter of 2019 to increase market share from 2% to 2.5% compared to the start of 2018.
+The market for electrically chargeable vehicles in the EU and EFTA grew by more than 175,000 cars during 2019 to increase market share from 2% to 3.6% compared to 2018.

-European New Car Market by Fuel Types in 2019 (Q1)
+European New Car Market by Fuel Types in 2019 (Full Year)

-The new car market in the EU and EFTA during the first three months of 2019 was divided in the following fuel types:
+The new car market in the EU and EFTA during 2019 was divided in the following fuel types:

 - Terminology used in these ACEA statistics: Electrically chargeable vehicle (ECV) = battery electric vehicles (BEV) + extended-range electric vehicles (EREV) + fuel cell electric vehicles (FCEV) + plug-in hybrid electric vehicles (PHEV).